PovertyAction/ipa-data-tech-handbook/docs/guides/computer_setup.md

 brew install just rye
 ```

+See the [Virtual Environment](./venv.md) section of the handbook for more information on using virtual environments.

 ### Additional Software

 The preceding package manager examples can be used to install the majority of the